 Let us have a clock which tics and produces a laser beam whose cycle time is one tic.
 When the laser beam was sent, the clock was at a lower gravity potential: it ticked slower.
 We conclude that the future observer does see a redshift even though there were no Doppler effect included.

 The mirror principle of gas.
 Suppose that the volume of a cloud of uniform gas (or a cloud of photons) somehow changes in a uniform way.
-Then we can assume that the gas is divided in smaller chambers whose walls reflect the gas atoms.
+Then we can assume that the gas is divided into smaller chambers whose walls reflect the gas atoms.

 Proof.
 Let us divide the volume into smaller "compartments".